-OREC 4212 Wilderness First Responder3 Wilderness First Responder (WFR) is the definitive course in medical training for outdoor recreation professionals, educators and others who work or play in remote areas.
+OREC 4212 Wilderness First Responder......3 Wilderness First Responder (WFR) is the definitive course in medical training for outdoor recreation professionals, educators and others who work or play in remote areas.
 The curriculum is comprehensive and practical, including all of the essential principles and skills required to assess and manage medical problems in isolated and extreme environments.
-Fee
+Part of immersion semester. (spring, even) Fee